BUCKTOOL 8 Inch 3/4 HP Low-Speed Bench Grinder fit CBN Wheel Professional Wobble-free Wheel Grinder TDS-200C4HL

 Where it falls short

-- No independent lab or major-publication test in the signals to corroborate motor specs
+- No independent lab testing to confirm long-term motor durability

 - Powerful 4.8A 1750RPM low-speed induction motor, Rating power 3/4Hp; Peak power 1-1/4Hp, easy to drive CBN wheel